prody/ProDy-website/tutorials/watfinder_tutorial/proteinPrep.rst

 ===============================================================================

 Since PDB structures often lack hydrogen atoms in water molecules, we need to add them.
-We can use :func:`.addMissingAtoms` function.
-This function utilizes either *Openbabel* or *PDBFixer*, both of which require the PDB file to be saved in the local directory.
+We can use the :func:`.addMissingAtoms` function.
+This function utilizes either *Openbabel* or *PDBFixer*.
 Those are external packages therefore they should be installed independently (see Recommended Programs section).

 If we prefer not to install additional tools, we can alternatively provide a PDB structure with hydrogens already added by other software.

-Here we will fetch PDB structure with LMW-PTP **5kqm** from Protein Data Bank (PDB) in incompressed form using *compressed=False* and add missing atoms using :func:`.addMissingAtoms`:
+Here we will fetch a structure of LMW-PTP (PDB: **5kqm**) from Protein Data Bank (PDB) in incompressed form using *compressed=False* and add missing atoms using :func:`.addMissingAtoms`: